standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “I wish I had the use of vigorous metaphor,” said Emily.

-{51}“My dear, we did not intend to give it,” said
+“My dear, we did not intend to give it,” said
 Mr. Fletcher, who had lent his inheritance, and failed to recover it.